elkcityhazard/andrew-mccall-hugo/content/blog/2026/02/install-nerd-fonts-on-arch-linux-manually/index.md

 improvements as the project matures.
 You can read all about Nerd Fonts at [nerdfonts.com](https://nerdfonts.com "Nerd Fonts website") or at [github.com](https://github.com/ryanoasis/nerd-fonts "Nerd Fonts on github.com")

+## Change Log

+- 2026-02-20 - the description of the article inaccurately referenced wget to install Nerd Fonts.
+This article uses curl.